Current Leader

 FOCUS

-Dr. Tammy is approaching this problem from three angles.
-As a healthcare administrator, she is working to diversify patient and family advisory councils for her health system by expanding access to these stakeholder groups.
-She has also extended opportunities for short-term engagements, which are often more feasible time commitments for patients who may lack the resources to support a long-term commitment as patient advisors.
-As an industry leader, Dr. Tammy facilitates trainings for design teams seeking to become more inclusive in the facilities they develop.
-She also teaches architectural engineering in North Carolina A&T State University’s College of Engineering, a program that graduates the most African American engineering students in the country.
-She seeks to increase the number of African American architects—particularly in healthcare design—to help build a Culture of Health.
+To build a Culture of Health, it is necessary to include a variety of perspectives.
+As a health care architect, Dr. Tammy Thompson is approaching this problem from four angles.
+As a health care administrator, she is working to build patient and family advisory councils (PFAC) for her health system by expanding access to all stakeholders.
+As an industry leader, Dr. Tammy facilitates trainings for design teams seeking to create safe spaces for transparency and supportive health care delivery in the facilities they develop.
+She also teaches architectural engineering in North Carolina A&T State University’s College of Engineering, in efforts to increase the number of architects with a variety of lived experience, particularly in health care design.
+Finally, Tammy is directly addressing the social determinants of health to help build a Culture of Health.

 In eastern North Carolina, nutrition is viewed as a regional priority.
-Our strategic initiative seeks to address food insecurity and health literacy gaps in underserved populations.
-ECU Health in eastern North Carolina will offer community members open access to visit the Living Learning Lab for Better Health to harvest free, fresh foods and receive nutrition education.
-Participants will practice gardening in order to learn how they may grow fresh food at home.
-Our initiative will address inequities that exist among community members with low health literacy and residents who do not have ready access to fresh food or land for planting gardens.
-Our strategic initiative will increase fresh foods available and the understanding of related health benefits, promoting a reduction in health conditions associated with poor diets, such as obesity, diabetes, and hypertension.
-Community Health Needs Assessments and reports on fresh produce and plants distributed from these sites may quantify the increase in healthy foods given to the public and measure related health outcomes in the community.
-Partners include Institute for Patient-centered Design, ECU Health Beaufort Hospital, Pamlico Rose, and Conetoe Family Life Center.
+Dr. Thompson’s strategic initiative sought to address food insecurity and health literacy gaps in underserved populations.
+ECU Health in eastern North Carolina offers community members open access to visit the Community Well-being Zone to harvest free, fresh foods and receive nutrition education.
+Participants practice gardening to learn how they may grow fresh food at home.
+This initiative addresses inequities that exist among community members with low health literacy and residents who do not have ready access to fresh food or land for planting gardens.
+This strategic initiative increases fresh foods available and the understanding of related health benefits, promoting a reduction in health conditions associated with poor diets, such as obesity, diabetes, and hypertension.
+Community Health Needs Assessments were used to identify needs, and these assessments will be used to measure the project’s success.
+In addition, reports on fresh produce and plants distributed from this site may quantify the increase in healthy foods given to the public.
+Partners include Institute for Patient-centered Design and ECU Health Beaufort Hospital.

 MORE ABOUT TAMMY